-- 11. Review and approve, after consultation with the General Counsel, the appointment, replacement, reassignment or dismissal of the head of the internal audit department, and establish the performance goals, and evaluate the performance against such goals, of such person. - 12.
+- 11. In consultation with the General Counsel, (a) review and approve the appointment, replacement, reassignment or dismissal of the head of the internal audit department, and (b) establish the performance goals, and evaluate the performance against such goals, of such person. - 12.
 Review internal audit department activities, organizational structure and staff qualifications. - 13.
-Approve internal audit department projects and annual budget and receive updates regarding significant changes thereto. - 14.
+Approve internal audit department projects and annual budget, and receive updates regarding significant changes thereto. - 14.
 Review with the internal audit department the status and results (including remedial actions) of audit projects. - 15.
 Periodically review and approve the charter of the internal audit department.